kimtae55/Simple-GWAS-Tutorial/README.md

 For simplicity, all data, scripts, and outputs are stored in a single working directory.

 #### Define your base file name
-The `base` string is the prefix shared by your `.bed/.bim/.fam` files.
+For all commands from now, `base` string is the path to your original `.bed/.bim/.fam` file.
-For example:

 ```bash
 base="ADNI_cluster_01_forward_757LONI"
 ```